privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 ========

-If you want to use privacyIDEA as an auth process filter, add the configuration to the metadata file (e.g. `simplesaml/metadata/saml20-idp-hosted.php`.
+If you want to use privacyIDEA as an auth process filter, add the configuration to the metadata file, e.g. `simplesaml/metadata/saml20-idp-hosted.php`.

 ```PHP
 'authproc' => array(